fahnaphat/WebappBE-nodejs-jwt/README.md

 A project for Backend practice using Node.js and JWT for authentication, utilizing MongoDB as the database to store data.

 ## Introduction
-All materials in this branch pertain to the complete login feature.
+All materials in this branch pertain to the complete login and logout feature.

 ## Getting Started